The unitary symmetric monoidal model category of small C*-categories: Recollections on -categories

 Unitary equivalences are simply called \emph{equivalences} in~\cite{mitchener:Cstar_cats}.

-\begin{remark} If $A$ and $B$ are $\mathrm W^*$-categories then according to \cite{glr}*{after def.\,6.3} every $*$-functor $A\to B$ which is an equivalence is also a unitary equivalence, as can be seen by objectwise applying the polarization identity.
-Although the latter is not available in general $\Cstar$-categories (or even $\Cstar$-algebras), the conclusion is actually true for general $\Cstar$-categories, as we have learned from \cite{kandelaki:KK_K}*{\S3.1}.
-As this fact had caused us some confusion in the past we now record it carefully in a proposition. \end{remark}
+\begin{remark} If $A$ and $B$ are W*-categories then according to~\cite{glr}*{after Def.\ 6.3} every $*$-functor $A\to B$ which is an equivalence is also a unitary equivalence, as can be seen by objectwise applying the polarization identity.
+Although the latter is not available in general $\Cstar$-categories (or even $\Cstar$-algebras), the conclusion is actually true for general $\Cstar$-categories, as we have learned from~\cite{kandelaki:KK_K}*{\S3.1}.
+As this fact had caused us some confusion in the past we now record it carefully in the next proposition. \end{remark}

 \begin{prop} If two objects of a $\Cstar$-category $A$ are isomorphic, then they are also isomorphic via a unitary isomorphism.
-Indeed, if $a:x\to y$ is the given isomorphism, a unitary $u:x\to y$ is obtained by the formula $u:=a (a^*a)^{-1/2}$. \end{prop}
+Indeed, if $a\colon x\to y$ is the given isomorphism, a unitary isomorphism $u\colon x\to y$ is obtained by the formula $u:=a (a^*a)^{-1/2}$. \end{prop}

-\begin{proof} (\emph{Cf.}\ \cite{blackadar:Kth_op_alg}*{prop.\ 4.6.4}.)
+\begin{proof} (\emph{Cf.}~\cite{blackadar:Kth_op_alg}*{Prop.\ 4.6.4}.)
 If $a\in A(x,y)$ is an isomorphism, it follows from $1_x^*=1_x$ and $1_y^*=1_y$ that $a^*$ is also invertible with inverse $(a^{-1})^*$.
 Thus $a^*a$ is an invertible element of the endomorphism $\Cstar$-algebra $A(x,x)$, and is moreover a positive element by axiom (v) of $\Cstar$-categories.
 By functional calculus there exists a self-adjoint $r:=(a^*a)^{-1/2}\in A(x,x)$ commuting with $a^*a$ and satisfying $r^2=(a^*a)^{-1}$.
 Setting $u:=ar$, we can now compute $u^*u= r^*a^*ar= r^2 a^*a = 1_x$ and $uu^* = ar^2a^* = a (a^*a)^{-1}a^*=aa^{-1}(a^*)^{-1}a^*=1_y$, proving the claim. \end{proof}

-It follows in particular that a unitary equivalence between two $\Cstar$-categories is precisely the same thing as a $*$-functor which induces an equivalence of the underlying ordinary categories (see lemma~\ref{lemma:un_eq}).
+It follows in particular that a unitary equivalence between two $\Cstar$-categories is precisely the same thing as a $*$-functor which induces an equivalence of the underlying ordinary categories (see Lemma~\ref{lemma:un_eq} if necessary).